Learn About Bulk Mailing and Tracking → Postcard, Letter, Flat or Parcel

 Marketing parcels are required to be addressed using an "alternative" addressing format ("OCCUPANT", or the person's name plus "OR CURRENT OCCUPANT", etc.).

-For more information about Marketing Mail Marketing Parcels, see our bulk parcels guide.
+The terminology is so confusing that even USPS sometimes gets confused.
+To be clear, here are the categories for Marketing Mail parcels: For more information about Marketing Mail Parcels, see our bulk parcels guide.

 Ready to start saving postage right now?